Azure-Samples/storage-blobs-dotnet-webapp/README.md

 author: perrysk-msft
 ---

-# Azure Blob Storage Photo Gallery Web Application Example - .NET
+# .NET Photo Gallery Web Application Example with Azure Blob Storage

 This example application creates a web photo gallery that allows you to host and view images through a web frontend.
 The code sample also includes functionality for deleting images.